scouten/ericscouten.travel/content/1996/08-26+australia/index.md

 [extra]
 markers = "markers.js"
 bounds = {sw = [-33.300, 115.158], ne = [-26.377, 153.116]}
-cover = "es-0189-031"
+cover = "es-0186-003"
-cover_cdn_key = "img/v1/1996/08/es-0189-031"
+cover_cdn_key = "img/v1/1996/08/es-0186-003"
 +++

-I made a friend from the Mac software development community recently and he had a wild idea.
-"Why don't you come visit me for a while?"
+I made a friend from the Mac software development community recently and he had a wild idea: "Why don't you come visit me for a while?"

 <!-- more -->

-Never mind that he lives 17,000 km / 10,500 miles away from me.
+Never mind that Peter lives 17,000 km / 10,500 miles away from me.
 Literally on the other side of the world.
 Of course I went!

-I've been hanging out in Western Australia for most of the past month, working half-time remotely from my friend's house in Perth and exploring when I could.
+So I've been hanging out in Western Australia for most of the past month, working half-time remotely from my friend's house in Perth and exploring when I could.
 Here's some of what I saw from my road trips across Western Australia:

+{{ es_cdn_image(id = "es-0186-003", cdn_version = "v1", cdn_key = "img/v1/1996/08/es-0186-003", caption = "Pinnacles, Nambung National Park, Western Australia") }}

 {{ es_cdn_image(id = "es-0186-014", cdn_version = "v1", cdn_key = "img/v1/1996/08/es-0186-014", caption = "Pinnacles, Nambung National Park, Western Australia") }}